pantheon-systems/documentation/source/_docs/debug-slow-performance.md

 Sometimes these are necessary (e.g. getting a Twitter feed).
 The recommendation here is to avoid making external calls during regular requests as much as possible.
 As an alternative, you can make these calls via cron and store them in the database.
 The data can be refreshed with the desired frequency.
 The advantage is that even if the external service is slow or goes down your site won't be affected.

 ## Memory Errors
-An _Allowed memory size of \<bytes\> exhausted_ or _Out of Memory_ error means that the application's PHP Memory Limit is trying to allocate more memory than the maximum amount of memory any single PHP request can utilize.
-Memory limits vary from between [plans](/docs/platform-resources/), so sites that handle complex data, or with very large codebases will need more.
+An *Allowed memory size of <bytes\> exhausted* or *Out of Memory* error means that the application's PHP Memory Limit is trying to allocate more memory than the maximum amount of memory any single PHP request can utilize.
+Memory limits vary between [plans](/docs/platform-resources/), so sites that handle complex or large data sets, use many modules or plugins, or use memory-intensive features will need to plan accordingly and obtain the proper plan to avoid memory overruns.
 Exceeding this limit will kill the process, resulting in a failed request from the user's perspective.

 Debugging memory issues can be challenging.
 Here are some things to consider when addressing memory issues:

-- Look at the stacktrace provided along with the error to see if there's a module or plugin that is identified.
+- Look at the stacktrace provided along with the error to see if there's a module or plugin that is identified
-- Debug code using a PHP extension, e.g. [Xdebug](https://xdebug.org/) to help refactor code that could be leaking memory.
+- Debug code locally using a PHP extension (like [Xdebug](https://xdebug.org/){.external} or [XHProf](http://php.net/manual/en/book.xhprof.php){.external}) or to help refactor code that could be leaking memory
-- Enabling [Redis](/docs/redis/) will boost site performance by providing an in-memory backend caching.
+- Enabling [Redis](/docs/redis/) could boost site performance by providing an in-memory backend caching
 - [Update PHP version](/docs/php-versions/)
 - Use [New Relic](/docs/new-relic/) to identify issues

 ### Drupal
 Disabling modules that are unneeded will help reduce memory usage.
+The [Memory profiler](https://www.drupal.org/project/memory_profiler){.external} module can help troubleshoot issues by logging peak memory usage.